Almarch/shinyCredit/README.md

 # shinyCredit

-This is a (currently French) app designed to support the computation of loans, with an emphasize on the computation of interests.
+This is a (currently French) app designed to simulate loans, with an emphasize on the computation of interests.

 ## Dependencies